The Complexity of Growing a Graph: Introduction

 Note that there is a natural trade-off between the number of slots and the number of excess edges that are required to grow a target graph.
 That is, if we aim to minimize the number of slots (resp.~of excess edges) then the number of excess edges (resp.~slots) increases.
 To gain some insight into this trade-off, consider the example of a path graph $G$ on $n$ vertices $u_0,u_1,...,u_{n-1}$, where $n$ is even for simplicity.
 If we are not allowed to activate any excess edges, then the only way to grow $G$ is to always extend the current path from its endpoints, which implies that a schedule that grows $G$ must have at least $\frac{n}{2}$ slots.
-Conversely, as we shall prove (Lemma~\ref{lower-bound-lem-line}, Section \ref{subsec:lower-bounds}), if the growth schedule has to finish after a minimum number of $\log n$ slots, then $G$ can only be grown by activating $\Omega(n)$ excess edges.
+Conversely, if the growth schedule has to finish after $\log n$ slots, then $G$ can only be grown by activating $\Omega(n)$ excess edges.

-In this paper, we mainly focus on this trade-off between the number of slots and the number of excess edges\iflong that are needed to grow a specific target graph $G$\fi.
+In this paper, we mainly focus on this trade-off between the number of slots and the number of excess edges that are needed to grow a specific target graph $G$.
 In general, given a growth schedule $\sigma$, any excess edge can be removed just after the last time it is used as a ``relay'' for the activation of another edge.
 In light of this, an algorithm computing a growth schedule can spend linear additional time to optimize the slots at which excess edges are being removed.
 A complexity measure capturing this is the \emph{maximum excess edges lifetime}, defined as the maximum number of slots for which an excess edge remains active.
 Our algorithms will generally be aiming to minimize this measure.
 When the focus is more on the trade-off between the slots and the number of excess edges, we might be assuming that all excess edges are being removed in the last slot of the schedule, as the exact timing of deletion makes no difference w.r.t. these two measures.